 Lithium-ion cells power a variety of applications from small electronic devices to electric vehicles and grid energy storage.
-The invention of lithium-ion cells has made rapid progress in consumer electronics, cell phones, and electric vehicles, and it has made grid energy storage possible.
-Many favorable properties (including high energy and power density, lack of memory effect, long cycle and calendar life and lowering costs) make this battery chemistry increasingly appealing.
+The invention of lithium-ion cells has made rapid progress in consumer electronics, cellphones, electric vehicles, and grid energy storage possible.
+Many favorable properties including high energy and power density, lack of memory effect, long cycle and calendar life and lowering costs make this battery chemistry increasingly appealing.

-Widespread demand of lithium-ion cells and batteries (hereafter referred to as "products") has attracted illicit copying to profit through counterfeiting.
-Counterfeit cells are manufactured by copying high-quality products to deceive unsuspecting customers.
-These products often contain an unauthorized trademark or logo that is the same as the trademark of another product, or that is practically impossible to differentiate.
-These products have low-quality components and are not certified to any standards.
+Widespread demand of lithium-ion cells and batteries (hereon referred to as 'products') has attracted illicit copying to profit through counterfeiting.
+Counterfeit cells are manufactured by copying high-quality products and deceive unsuspecting customers.
+These counterfeit products often contain an unauthorized trademark or logo that is the same as the trademark of another product and may make it impossible to differentiate.
+These products have low quality components and are not certified to any standards.

 Counterfeit products pose many safety risks as they may be prone to failure and cause fires and explosions.
-These are illegal enterprises, and the manufacturers typically lack the technical knowledge and understanding that are required for quality control, safety, and shipping.
+These are illegal enterprises and the manufacturers typically lack the technical knowledge and understanding that are required for quality control, safety and shipping.
 Certifications are falsified along with misleading performance claims on the label.
-This directly results in the compromised safety of the lithium-ion products and eventually the devices that use them.
-Occasional bargains in counterfeit products are not worth it considering the lack of performance, quality, and safety compared to an original product, and counterfeit products will lead to frequent purchases when compared to the original products.
+This directly results in compromised safety of the lithiumion products and eventually the devices that use them.
+Occasional bargains in counterfeit products may not be cost efficient considering the lack of performance, quality and safety compared to an original product.
+This can result in frequent purchases when compared to the original products.

-False Certifications and Standards
+False certifications and standards

-Counterfeit products make false claims of certifications and test results that are exhibited by high-quality authentic cells.
-Certifications to standards and regulations confirm that the minimum requirements for performance, quality, and safety have been met.
+Counterfeit products make false claims of certifications and test results that are exhibited by authentic cells.

+Certifications to standards and regulations confirm that the minimum requirements for performance, quality and safety have been met.
 Products receiving the certification establish confidence in customers that they are genuine products.

-Safety and performance of counterfeit products cannot be verified and, hence, may pose serious risks.
+Safety and performance of counterfeit products cannot be verified, and hence, may pose serious risks.
 In many cases, it is challenging to distinguish an authentic certification or certification mark on a counterfeit product.
-Therefore, caution is warranted when purchasing cells when verifiable performance, safety, and quality are of the utmost importance.
+Hence, caution is warranted when purchasing cells when verifiable performance, safety and quality are of utmost importance.
 Purchases from third-party sellers on online marketplaces and unauthorized resellers may involve the risks of counterfeits and must be proceeded with caution.

-Examples of Counterfeit Products
+Examples of counterfeit products

-Counterfeit products can be those that can be identified visually and those that cannot.
+Counterfeit products are not always visually identifiable as such.
 Figure 1 has the photos of two products that look very similar but differ in spelling.

-Figure 2 shows the photos of products that have an incorrect UL logo indicating that they were not knowledgeable about UL certifications and logos assigned for UL certified products.
+Figure 2 shows the photos of products that have an incorrect UL Mark indicating that they are not knowledgeable about UL certifications and marks assigned for UL certified products.

 Some counterfeit products make false claims of high performance or safety.
-False claims for performance may be detected from the information on the label, but product safety cannot be determined visually.
+False claims for performance may be detected from the information on the label but product safety cannot be determined visually.

 Lastly, one cannot tell the difference visually between a counterfeit and original cell as both look identical visually in all aspects.
-These points are discussed further below.
+These points are discussed later on.

 Figure 1.
-Comparison of a cell from an authentic US brand to a counterfeit.
-The counterfeit product shows a misspelling of California ("Colifornia") and a missing date stamp.1
+Comparison of a cell from an authentic U.S brand to a counterfeit.
+The counterfeit product shows a misspelling of California ("Colifornia") and a missing date stamp1.

 Figure 2.
-Products sold online with counterfeit UL certification marks.^{2,3}
+Products sold online with counterfeit UL certification Marks^{2,3}.